survivejs/webpack-book/manuscript/extending/02_plugins.md

 * **Plugins** can intercept webpack's execution and extend it making them more flexible than loaders.
 * Plugins can be combined with loaders. `ExtractTextPlugin` is a good example of a plugin that works this way.
 In that case, loaders are used to mark assets to extract.
+* Plugins have access to webpack's **compiler** and **compilation** processes.
+Both provide hooks for different stages of webpack's execution flow and allow you to manipulate it.
+This is how webpack itself works.
-* Most importantly plugins can emit new assets and shape existing assets. `CommonsChunkPlugin` is an example of a plugin that shapes the way webpack generates bundles.
+* Plugins can emit new assets and shape existing assets.
+* Plugins can implement plugin systems of their own. `HtmlWebpackPlugin` is an example of a such plugin.
+* Plugins can run compilers of their own.
+The isolation gives more control and allows plugins like *offline-plugin* to be written.